About Cista Mystica

 He has introduced thousands of people to mythology and how it penetrates modern life.
 For twenty years Shaw has been a wilderness rites of passage guide, working with at-risk youth, the sick, returning veterans and many women and men seeking a deeper life.

 His translations of Gaelic poetry and folklore (with Tony Hoagland) have been published in Orion Magazine, Poetry International, Kenyon Review, Poetry Magazine and the Mississippi Review.
-His most recents books are The Night Wages, and his Lorca translations, Courting the Dawn (with Stephan Harding).
-His essay and conversation with Ai Weiwei on myth and migration was published by the Marciano Arts foundation in early 2019.
+His most recent books include The Night Wages, Wolf Milk, Courting the Wild Twin, and his Lorca translations, Courting the Dawn (with Stephan Harding).
+His essay and conversation with Ai Weiwei on myth and migration was published by the Marciano Arts foundation in 2019.